 When you visit your local CITGO to fill-up with gas, grab a snack, a hot cup of coffee, some groceries, and your breakfast, lunch or dinner, you're walking into a locally owned and operated business.

-Luisa Palacios is the newly appointed Chairwoman of CITGO Petroleum Corporation.
+Luisa Palacios is the Chairwoman of CITGO Petroleum Corporation.
 Prior her appointment, Ms. Palacios was a Senior Managing Director and member of the Management Committee of Medley Global Advisors where, during her career, she also served as head of Emerging Markets Research and Latin America Research.
 She previously worked at Barclays Capital, Society Generale and the Japan Bank for International Cooperation.
 She graduated from Universidad Católica Andrés Bello and received a master’s degree in international affairs from Columbia University’s School of International and Public Affairs, and a Ph.D. in international affairs from The John Hopkins University School of Advanced International Studies.
-She is a non-resident fellow at the Center for Energy Policy at Columbia University and a Visiting Professor at the Energy Center of Caracas-based IESA’s School of Management.
+She is a former non-resident fellow at the Center for Energy Policy at Columbia University and a Visiting Professor at the Energy Center of Caracas-based IESA’s School of Management.

 Edgar Rincón is the Senior Vice President of Operations for the Western Hemisphere for Nabors Drilling.
 During his career with Nabors, Mr. Rincón also worked as Senior Vice President of Operations for the United States, Chief Procurement Officer and Vice President of Supply Chain.
 Prior to joining Nabors, Mr. Rincón worked at Pacific Drilling and McKinsey & Company in various leadership positions.
 He holds a master’s in business administration with distinction from the Stephen M. Ross School of Business at the University of Michigan and a bachelor’s degree in mechanical engineering from the Universidad Simón Bolívar.